Universal quantum computing with parafermions assisted by a half fluxon: Introduction

-\paragraph*{Introduction.---} Gottesman-Knill theorem~\cite{Gottesman_Knill} states that quantum gates from the Clifford group can be efficiently simulated on a classical computer.
+Gottesman-Knill theorem~\cite{Gottesman_Knill} states that the quantum gates from the Clifford group can be efficiently simulated on a classical computer.
 Thus, in order to access the full computational power of quantum computers, one needs to go beyond the Clifford gates.
-In fact, one needs just a single Non-Clifford gate~\cite{NC_proof} in order to densely generate the universal set of quantum gates.
-In the past decade and more, there has been substantial interest in topological quantum computation (TQC) scheme~\cite{ROMP_TQC}; quantum information is stored in the non-local Hilbert space spanned by the so-called non-Abelian anyons that can emerge in topological phases of matter, and manipulated via quantum gates generated by braiding of anyons.
-Examples of non-Abelian excitations include Ising anyons or Majorana zero modes (MZMs)~\cite{Moore91, Kitaev06a, Read00, Kitaev01,Alicea_review,FuKane}, their generalizations called parafermions (PFs)~\cite{FQH_setup, lindner2012, FTI_setup, barkeshli2012a, you2012} or even more exotic anyons called Fibonacci anyons~\cite{Read99}.
-Braiding of MZMs or PFs can provide only the gates in the Clifford group.
+In fact, one needs just a single non-Clifford gate~\cite{NC_proof} in order to densely generate the universal set of quantum gates.
+In the topological quantum computation (TQC) scheme~\cite{ROMP_TQC}, quantum information is stored in the non-local Hilbert space spanned by the so-called non-Abelian anyons that can emerge in topological phases of matter, and manipulated via the quantum gates generated by braiding of anyons.
+Examples of non-Abelian excitations include the Majorana zero modes (MZMs)~\cite{Moore91, Kitaev06a, Read00, Kitaev01,Alicea_review,FuKane}, their generalizations called parafermions (PFs)~\cite{FQH_setup, lindner2012, FTI_setup, barkeshli2012a, you2012} or even more exotic anyons called Fibonacci anyons~\cite{Read99}.
+Braiding of MZMs or PFs provides only the gates in the Clifford group.
 While braiding of Fibonacci anyons can provide the universal set of gates, their experimental realizations remain a major challenge~\cite{Read99, PF_review, Fibo_Mong_proposal, Fibo_platform_Alicea, Fibo_Vaezi_Z3}.
-On the other hand, experimental signatures for MZMs have been reported~\cite{Mourik2012, Experiment_Marcus, NichelePRL2017} and proposals for braiding and error-correction~\cite{Alicea_rev_Majorana, Scalable_design_MF_MS} are underway.
-In place of physical braiding, one can perform measurement-based braiding~\cite{Heck, MBTQC,BondersonPRB2013, KnappPRX2016} i.e. effective braiding via topological charge measurements with a possible assistance from software~\cite{MOTQC_MFs,MOTQC_PFs} for improved efficiency.
+On the other hand, experimental signatures for MZMs have been reported~\cite{Mourik2012, Experiment_Marcus, NichelePRL2017} and proposals made for braiding and error-correction~\cite{Alicea_rev_Majorana, Scalable_design_MF_MS}.
+Instead of physical braiding, one can perform measurement-based braiding~\cite{Heck, MBTQC,BondersonPRB2013, KnappPRX2016}, i.e., effective braiding via topological charge measurements with possible assistance from software~\cite{MOTQC_MFs,MOTQC_PFs} for improved efficiency.